 - adolescence and its associated physical changes

-- genetic or familial factors - for example, families that are overtly focused on food, weight, shape and appearance.
+- genetic or familial factors – for example, families that are overly focused on food, weight, shape and appearance.

 Boys and girls experience eating disorders

-Like many adult females, some girls want to lose weight and be thin and, like many adult males, some boys want to lose body fat, but increase muscle mass.
+Like many adult females, some girls want to lose weight and be thin.
+Like many adult males, some boys want to lose body fat, but increase muscle mass.
 Some boys try to meet unrealistically thin ideal standards.

 Parents and teachers can help prevent eating disorders

 Children are great imitators, so parents, teachers and other adults can play an important role to help prevent eating disorders and promote positive body image in young children.